cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} What is the right balance between custom commands and utility functions?

-There is already a great section in {% url "Custom Commands" custom-commands.html#Best-Practices %} guide that talks about trade-offs between custom commands and utility functions.
+There is already a great section in {% url "Custom Commands" custom-commands#Best-Practices %} guide that talks about trade-offs between custom commands and utility functions.
 We feel reusable functions in general are a way to go.
-Plus they do not confuse {% issue 1065 "IntelliSense like custom commands do" %}
+Plus they do not confuse {% issue 1065 'IntelliSense like custom commands do' %}